Home

 This is one bit of info that can give women an edge in lifting.
 You can schedule a really heavy lifting session on this day, when you know your testosterone is peaking.
 This will allow you to recover much faster from that session and use your time better.
 Every little bit helps.

-Some of this info is just interesting, while other pieces can by used to make a true difference in your training.
-Take a look at the womens strength training program and use these tips to get a good start on it.
+Some of this info is just interesting, while other pieces can be used to make a true difference in your training.
 Realize what you can change, know what you can’t, and work like a demon to take advantage of everything.

-• Click HERE to get more info about womens strength training!
+• Click HERE to leave '7 Facts For Exceptional Womens Strength Training' and get more info about womens strength training!

 OR

-• Click HERE to go to the HOME-PAGE and get more info about strength training!
+• Click HERE to go back to the Complete Strength Training Homepage and get more info about strength training!

 References: